Ho Chi Minh City

 Thanh Da Peninsula is a small peninsula on Saigon River which is suitable for families to go picnicking at weekends.
 The air here is fresh and the atmosphere is so peaceful that you will forget you are in the most bustling and biggest city in Vietnam.

-V. Good-to-know Facts about Saigon River
+V. Good-to-know Facts

 • The main and most important river of Ho Chi Minh City, it is also regarded as the gate of the city.